Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/tools.rst

 Now let us see what happens when we select all but one of the neighbors of the selected vert as well.
-Again all connected and unselected verts are marked with a gray circle.
+Again all connected and unselected vertices are marked with a gray circle.
-When we call the Blend tool now and set the Factor to 1.0, then we see different results for each of the selected verts:
+When we call the Blend tool now and set the Factor to 1.0, then we see different results for each of the selected vertices:

-- The topmost and bottommost selected verts:
+- The topmost and bottommost selected vertices:

-  are surrounded by three unselected verts, with an average weight of :math:`(1 + 0 + 0) / 3 = 0.333`
+  are surrounded by three unselected vertices, with an average weight of :math:`(1 + 0 + 0) / 3 = 0.333`
   So their color has changed to light green.

 - The middle vertex: